Honey Oatmeal Bread has a soft crumb and hearty oatmeal flavor. The hint of honey is delicious and it helps keep the loaf fresh for several days.

 Instructions

-- Scale 8 oz whole milk in the microwave then set it aside to cool to about 100°F, a little warmer than body temp.
-Add the cooled milk, 2 tablespoons honey and 1 ½ teaspoons table salt to the mixing bowl.
-Add 4 ¾ oz old fashioned rolled oats.
+- Scald 8 oz whole milk in the microwave then set it aside to cool to about 100°F. Add the cooled milk, 2 tablespoons honey and 1 ½ teaspoons table salt to the mixing bowl.
+Add 5 oz old fashioned rolled oats.
 Add another cup of the bread flour and stir until the batter looks like thick pancake batter.
 If using a stand mixer, switch to the dough hook.

-- With the mixer running, slowly add the remaining bread flour, ½ cup at a time, until the dough gathers on the hook and clears the sides of the bowl.
-Knead the dough for 4-5 minutes.
+- With the mixer running, slowly add the remaining bread flour.
+Knead the dough for 4-5 minutes until the dough gathers on the hook and clears the sides of the bowl.
 If mixing by hand, add as much of the flour by hand as you can then finish kneading in the remaining flour.
-If the dough is very sticky, sprinkle in a few more tablespoons of flour as needed.

 - Dump the dough onto a lightly floured surface and knead to form a smooth ball.